 Creating different email addresses with the same custom domain extension is also an effective way to organise your business internally.
-Rather than having just one address where all emails are delivered, you can set up different addresses for each department, such as:
+Rather than having just one address where all emails are delivered, you can set up different addresses for each department or service, such as:

 How to register a domain name

 You can register a domain name with any accredited ICANN registrar in the UK.
-If possible, try to register your domain name before you register your company name.
-By doing so, you can make sure your domain name and company name are the same.
-You can set up your business email address when you register your domain name, and many domain registrars also provide Web Hosting services (Internet space for your website) and website building templates.
+Ideally, check that your proposed company name is available to register as a domain name before setting up a company.
+By doing so, you can ensure that your domain name and company name are the same.

 Free email providers

 As far as free providers go, Mail.com is particularly good because you can choose from over 200 domains to create a personalised email address that is relevant to your work.